Skip to main content

 Refund fallback when card credit cannot be restoredImplemented via reroute to the primary tender

-Auth and IAM requirements
+Auth requirements

 The required auth shape is: